 This medication may be taken with or without food.

 In addition to its desired action, this medication may cause some side effects, notably:

 Each person may react differently to a treatment.
 If you think this medication may be causing side effects (including those described here, or others), talk to your doctor or pharmacist.
 He or she can help you to determine whether or not the medication is the source of the problem.

 As with most medications, this product should be stored at room temperature.
 Store it in a secure location where it will not be exposed to excessive heat, moisture or direct sunlight.
-Keep it out of reach of young children.
 Make sure that any leftover portion is disposed of safely.
 This product must be kept in its original packaging.
 Do not transfer it to another container.